 About the interpolate flag: The purpose is to avoid declaring a sample in the region track for each sample of the media track when regions are moving linearly between two positions.
 Imagine a sample A in the region track with a region at a starting position A and this region is moving linearly to the arrival position B nine samples later.
 Instead of declaring ten samples in the region track, you can only declare two samples, sample A with a duration corresponding to nine samples in the media track, followed by sample B providing the arrival position B. We should clarify that since the interpolate flag applies to all regions in the sample, the number of regions shall be the same in sample A and B.

+On carriage of camera properties

+[Ed.
+(FD).
+It has been decided at MPEG#138 to move Camera and extrinsic camera parameters to HEIF CDAM.]

+[Ed.
+(FD).
+At MPEG#139, there is also an open question on using the ExtrinsicCameraParametersBox 'ecam' and IntrinsicCameraParametersBox 'icam' specified in ISO/IEC 14996-15 for the storage of camera extrinsic and intrinsic parameters for image items.]

+More details on the related discussion can be found in Issue#78.

+Camera extrinsic matrix

+[ Ed.
+(FD): Decisions at MPEG#139: Add in the TuC:

+The information on the cameras GPS position and alignment to geomagnetic north as part of the ViewpointGpsPositionStruct and ViewpointGeomagneticInfoStruct, respectively, under version > 0 of the cameraExtrinsicProperty.

+Text for camera extrinsic matrix is in HEIF potential improvements of CDAM MDS21765_WG03_N00636]

+Proposed additional parameters to the syntax:

+Syntax

+aligned(8) class CameraExtrinsicsProperty extends ItemFullProperty('cmex', version, flags) { (… parameters from CDAM …) if (version >=1 ) { ViewpointGpsPositionStruct() vwpt_gps_pos; ViewpointGeomagneticInfoStruct() vwpt_geomagnetic_info; } }

+Semantics (proposed additional parameters)

+vwpt_gps_pos is defined in ISO/IEC 23090-7 and indicates the GPS position information of the camera.

+vwpt_geomagnetic_info is defined in ISO/IEC 23090-7 and indicates the geomagnetic position information of the camera.

+Camera intrinsic matrix

+Definition